 The Northern Virginia Model Railroaders was founded in 1949.
-Our membership has grown from the original six founders to over seventy members today.
+Our membership has grown from the original six founders to over ninety members today.
 Our members come from diverse professional and work backgrounds including a number of foreign countries; but, all share an enthusiasm for the hobby of model railroading.
 The club has had three locations in its sixty year existence: the first was in a member’s garage (only lasted one winter!); the second was the yardmaster’s office located in the Southern Railway Potomac Yard in Alexandria, Virginia; and for the last 30+ years it has been in the nineteenth century Washington and Old Dominion (W&OD) railroad depot in the historic center of Vienna, Virginia on Dominion Drive and Ayr Hill Avenue.

 The Club Today